How to Stick to a Budget Without Stress

 Start With Clear Financial Goals

-Before you create a budget, define a purpose strong enough to sustain your commitment over time.
+To stay consistent with your budget, define a clear purpose strong enough to sustain your commitment over time.
 A vague intention like “spend less” lacks direction and rarely leads to lasting results.
 Clear financial goals, on the other hand, give your budget structure, focus, and measurable outcomes.

 Strong, purpose-driven goals may include: